Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 </accordion>
 ```

-The `<accordion>` will contain an option to force other groups to close (to just leave one open) and each `<accordion-group>` can be toggled by code.
+The `<accordion>` will contain an option to force other groups to close (to just leave one open) and each `<accordion-group>` can be toggle by code.
 Sounds like a plan.

 ## Coding the accordion directive in Angular 1

 First we need to code the `<accordion>` directive that will wrap all our groups.
-Let's start with the basic skeleton:
+Let's code the basic skeleton:

 ```javascript accordion.js
 angular.module('app')